Part 1, The Buildup

 The icy relationship between British General Bernard Montgomery (left), commander of the British 21st Army Group, and his superior, the five-star US General Dwight D Eisenhower is evident in this photograph.
 The men had a less than amicable relationship primarily due to Montgomery's belief that Eisenhower was more a administrator than a strategist.
 Certainly, Eisenhower's acute strengths in management had driven his promotion through the ranks.
 IWM ART LD 4638

 By when the plans were completed by the end of the year, US General Dwight D Eisenhower had been chosen as Supreme Commander.
-Almost immediately, in January 1944, the planners ran into a problem in the form of British General Bernard Montgomery.
-After having returned to England by ship on January 2, fresh off Mediterranean conquests, “Monty” did not have a high opinion of “Ike” as the American supreme commander was known.
+Almost immediately, in January 1944, planners ran into a problem in the form of British General Bernard Montgomery, victor of the North African campaign.
+After having returned to England by ship on January 2, fresh off his Mediterranean conquests, “Monty” did not have a high opinion of “Ike” as the American supreme commander was known.
 “Nice chap,” he said.
 “No general.”

 Next, Montgomery stirred up trouble by insisting that Morgan’s plan was flawed.
-Initially Morgan’s plans called for an invasion force of three divisions to land on three beaches and use the combined firepower of their units to force a breakthrough.
-But Montgomery saw this narrow point of operation as a liability rather than an advantage.
-Within three days of his arrival, he was promoting his own of strategy of landing six divisions on five beaches stretching all the way from the seaside town of Ouisterham in the east, to the base of the Cotentin in the west, an area that would eventually become “Utah” beach.
+It was not an unfair estimation.
+Morgan’s plan called for an invasion force of three divisions to land on three beaches and use the combined firepower of their units to force a breakthrough.
+But Montgomery saw this narrow point of operation as a liability rather than strength.
+Within three days of his arrival, he was promoting his own of strategy of landing six divisions on five beaches stretching all the way from the seaside town of Ouisterham in the east, to the base of the Cotentin Peninsula in the west, an area that would eventually become “Utah” beach.
 Montgomery also wanted a force of three airborne divisions landing at night behind the coast, to protect the flanks, to capture important installations and to sow confusion within the enemy.
 Finally, Montgomery replaced the entire staff of the 21st Army Group with his own staff from the British Eighth Army, which he had led to victory in North Africa.

 Meantime, forces in England were activated for operations.
 Two mobile brigade combat groups were placed on standby in Kent and Sussex to deal with German commandos who could potentially land to disrupt the build-up.
+Not that the Germans would make such an attempt.
 By now, Britain was an island bulging at the seams with men and equipment crammed in every available base and field.
 Since 1942, Marshal had dispatched thousands of US troops to Britain, as well as vast amounts of supplies.
 The island groaned under the weight of 2,000 camps and airfields populated by 950,000 US troops and 600,000 British, commonwealth and Free Force servicemen organized into 20 US and 16 British, Canadian, and Polish divisions.
 On top of the thousands of American GIs already in Britain, another 37 US divisions were to slated to arrive in Europe, either to decamp in Britain or land directly in Europe after the invasion.

 Whole sweeps of the horizon in the southern England were covered with row upon row of tanks, artillery guns, armored cars, aircraft and tents or Nissen huts housing battalions of men.
 People driving in the southern counties came upon an airfield every five miles, housing entire groups of bombers or fighters.
 Farmers’ fields were home to a strange harvest – field guns and howitzers, while half-cylindrical steel containers sheltering piles of ammunition lined the grassy shoulders of the country roads.
 A joke went around that only the thousands of barrage balloons floating up in Britain’s skies kept it from sinking beneath the waves.

 In addition, every formation needed camps in Britain, trains to move them, areas for training and supplies.
 Each armored division required the equivalent of 40 ships to reach France, almost 386,000 ship tons compared to 270,000 tons for an infantry division.
 The American initial landing force would comprise of 130,000 men, with another 1,200,000 men following behind by D+90.
 With them would also go 137,000 jeeps, trucks and half-tracks, 4,217 tanks and full-tracked vehicles and 3,500 artillery pieces.
-In excess of these numbers, some five million tons of supplies were needed to feed and supply these troops.
+Some five million tons of supplies were needed to feed and supply these troops.

 Despite being "oversexed and over here," American troops quickly